chuckleplant/blog/_posts/2018-07-23-japan-trip.md

 disqus_identifier: NihonAlbum
 ---

 I went to Japan last year.
 Precisely for this trip I bought a decent digital camera and started taking pictures as a hobby.
-I spent some time editing some of the photos and I've selected a few of them (there were thousands).
+I spent some time editing some of the photos, here's a small selection of my favourites.

 {% includeGallery Japan %}